gfe--gluten free easily

 New England Clam Chowder is by definition a potato-based soup.
 The Baked Potato Soup here at gfe is a favorite of our family and our friends, so I decided to just adapt that recipe to be my gluten-free New England Clam Chowder.
 It was incredibly easy to do and the resulting chowder was a hit with us.

-Like I said, my pantry came through for me.
-In my dry goods pantry, I had canned clams, russet potatoes, yellow onions, canned coconut milk (full fat), and my all-purpose gluten-free flour mix.
-In my refrigerator, I had almond milk, butter, minced garlic, and bouillon.
+As I said, my pantry came through for me.
+In my dry goods pantry, I had canned clams, russet potatoes, yellow onions, canned coconut milk (full fat, not light), and my Two-Ingredient Gluten-Free Flour Mix.
+In my refrigerator, I had almond milk, butter, minced garlic, and bouillon (as well as broth base).
 In my spice cabinet, I had seasoning salt and Old Bay Seasoning.
-They were exactly the ingredients needed to make a rich and hearty gluten-free New England Clam Chowder.
-Enjoy!

 Quick and Easy Gluten-Free New England Clam Chowder Recipe